-Dr. Merlo is an Assistant Professor in the Department of Psychiatry, University of Florida College of Medicine; Affiliate Assistant Professor of Psychology, University of Florida College of Liberal Arts and Sciences; and Affiliate of the UF Institute for Child Health Policy.
+Dr. Merlo is an Associate Professor in the Department of Psychiatry, University of Florida College of Medicine; Affiliate Associate Professor of Psychology, University of Florida College of Liberal Arts and Sciences; and Affiliate of the UF Institute for Child Health Policy.
 In the UF Department of Psychiatry she serves as Assistant Residency Program Director for Psychotherapy Training, and Director of Research for the UF Health Florida Recovery Center.
 She also serves as Director of Research, Professionals Resource Network, Inc., Fernandina Beach, FL.

 2000: B.A., Transylvania University, Lexington, KY (Psychology, Spanish and Drama)

 2002: M.A., Wayne State University, Detroit MI (Psychology)

 2005-2007: Postdoctoral Fellowship, University of Florida (Clinical Child/Adolescent and Pediatric Psychology)

 2008-2010: Postdoctoral Fellowship, Washington University, St. Louis, MO (Training Program in Drug Abuse Epidemiology, Services and Prevention Research)

 2010: M.P.E.,Washington University, St. Louis, MO (Psychiatric Epidemiology)